TEXAS PARKS & WILDLIFE - GCTO'S NEWEST PARTNER

-We recently finalized a partnership with Texas Parks and Wildlife Department (TPWD) to provide water vessel
+We are celebrating a year of partnering with Texas Parks and Wildlife Department (TPWD) to provide water vessel

-provide services to customers and, of course, online services through its website are available 24/7 http://tpwd.texas.gov/.
-We hope to offer online services through this website in the future.
+provide services to customers and, of course, online services through the TPWD are available 24/7 at http://tpwd.texas.gov/.
+We continue to be hopeful that we will be able to offer online services through this website in the future.

 County boasts more than 15,000 water vessels, registration and titling is not